shivam-mnnit/ReactNativeTemplate/README.md

 ## Get Started

-If you have not React Native installed, you can use [this tutorial](https://facebook.github.io/react-native/docs/getting-started.html).
+If you have not yet installed React Native, you can use [this tutorial](https://facebook.github.io/react-native/docs/getting-started.html).

 Use ```git clone``` to get project.
 Then go to the root folder of project and install all node modules using ```npm install``` command.